flanderos/flanderos/README.md

 ## Work life
 Right now I work as a support technician for a Company called iizy.
 I work alongside other technicians and developers.
-I would like to one day work as a developer, and for the last two years i have studied Front end development at Noroff online studies and have also developed an interest in back end development.
+I would like to one day work as a developer, and for the last three years i have studied Front end development at Noroff online studies and have also developed an interest in back end development.

 #### Get in touch